DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 ### PayCal
 - Producer master data interface must run daily.
-- Input parameters must first be received from LAP CAP to PayCal.
+- Input parameters must first be received from LAPCAP to PayCal.
 - Only then would it be correct to run PayCal and then transfer the billing data from PayCal to the FSS system.

 ### RPD PRN